equinor/opt-ui/packages/opt-ui-base/README.md

 ## Configuration

-Configure Panda CSS in your project by creating a `panda.config.js` file and importing the `optUiPreset` from `@equinor/opt-ui-base`.
+Configure Panda CSS in your project by creating a `panda.config.ts` file and importing the `optUiPreset` from `@equinor/opt-ui-base`.

 ```ts
 // panda.config.ts